Review: Escort Passport 8500 X50

 Among the more useful menu items is a trio of city modes.
 City reduces sensitivity to combat urban false alarms.
 If that proves insufficient, City LoX further cuts sensitivity.
 And for microwave-saturated regions that prove resistant to those measures, City NoX cuts X-band entirely.
-To the mortals who must drive in Ohio or New Jersey, the two holdout states whose state cops continue to use hoary old X-band radar, City NoX is the best compromise.
-It allows them to travel city and county roads devoid of X-band police radar while sharply limiting false alarms.
-But when they head down an entrance ramp onto a state police-enforced major highway, selecting highway mode restores both X band and full sensitivity.
+To those who drive in Ohio or New Jersey, the two holdout states whose state cops continue to use hoary old X-band radar, City NoX is the best compromise.
+It allows traveling on city and county roads devoid of X-band police radar while sharply limiting false alarms.
+But when driving on a state police-enforced roadway, highway mode restores X band to full sensitivity.

 The Escort Passport 8500 X50 is a refined, sophisticated detector with commendably well-balanced performance.
-While it can't match its upmarket siblings in maximum range, for moderate-risk drivers it remains our favorite and continues to dominate the $339 price point.
+While it can't match its pricier upmarket siblings in maximum range, it remains our favorite in the under-$300 price segment.

 Established in 1999, Radartest is an authorized reseller for Escort, BEL, Whistler and other leading manufacturers.